 You also have to think about the overall competitive environment in your area.
 You want to see if there are other competing franchises and how they operate.

 For example, if you want to start a commercial cleaning franchise or pursue senior care franchise opportunities, you will need to assess the opportunities in your local area and the competition.
 If it’s a highly competitive field, it doesn’t mean that you shouldn’t pursue the opportunity.

-You’ll need to be creative in how you market the business and choose a franchise partner that can help you beat the competition.
+You’ll need to be creative in how you market the business and choose a franchise partner like Franchising Path that can help you beat the competition.

 The most important part of starting a franchise business is the financial piece.
 Some franchises will cost more to start than others.